mikew/vmware-fusion-bootcamp/README.md

 Using this script should let you create a Boot Camp VM.

+## Requirements

+- VMWare Fusion
+- An existing Boot Camp install

 ## Instructions

 1. [Download this repository](https://github.com/mikew/vmware-fusion-bootcamp/archive/master.zip)
+2. Extract `vmware-fusion-bootcamp-master.zip`
-2. Run `fusion-make-bootcamp` in a terminal
+3. Run `fusion-make-bootcamp` in a terminal
-3. There should now be a Boot Camp VM on your desktop
+4. There should now be a Boot Camp VM on your desktop